Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-LUM8i_wyJ-Y.md

 ---
-title: "Q&A: I have 24 (CPU) cores, can you make more use of it ?"
+title: "November 24th, 2020 Livestream Q&A: I have 24 (CPU) cores, can you make more use of it ?"
 date: "2020-11-24"
 layout: transcript
 topics: